Python SDK Reference¶

 A cached field that stores the last logged value.

-Example: field = event.rpm # Get field field.get() # Get cached value field.name # Get full path like "motor_stats.rpm"
+Example: field = event.rpm field.get() # Get cached value field.name # Full path: "motor_stats.rpm"

 TraceStdout